tiwiz/ultimate-resources-android-devs/README.md

  * ##### General Lessons

-   * [Best practices in Android development](https://github.com/futurice/android-best-practices#use-gradle-and-its-recommended-project-structure) is a collection of lessons learned from Android developers in Futurice.
+   * [Best practices in Android development](https://github.com/futurice/android-best-practices) is a collection of lessons learned from Android developers in Futurice.
    * This is the [app](https://github.com/artem-zinnatullin/qualitymatters) that follows all principles of [Android Development Culture Document](http://artemzin.com/blog/android-development-culture-the-document-qualitymatters/).
+   * Some of the best practises shared by experts as blog posts : [June Edition](https://medium.com/@stepango/android-development-some-of-the-best-practices-jun-2016-edition-e505a0558a71#.56uur8lew)

  * ##### Architecture